wt-health/webtools-example-app/README.md

 ### Repo setup

 1. Clone this repo
-2. Create a new private repo and push to GitHub
+2. Create a new repo and push to GitHub
 3. Make changes as required below
 4. Share with GitHub users `karl-d`, `Matt-Web` and `kibbonz`